-School principals and directors budget for professional leave opportunities for their staff.
+School principals and directors' budget for professional leave opportunities for their staff.
 The Assistant Superintendent will oversee expenditures of the professional leave budget.
-They will recommend requests for approval of professional leave to the Superintendent or their designee.
+The Assistant Superintendent will recommend requests for approval of professional leave to the Superintendent or designee.

 2. PURPOSE